stkent/PragmaticAndroidDependencyInjection/part2-refactor/guide.md

     }
     ```

-    You may wonder why we have included all public `OrderingApi` methods in this interface, rather than just the method called by `LoginPresenter` (`OrderingApi::logIn`).
-This decision is a result of prioritizing [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) (keeping related behaviors grouped together) over maximum granularity (defining many interfaces, each requiring exactly the behaviors each consumer needs, no more, no less).
-We will see the benefit of the tradeoff we have made when refactoring the next two screens, where we will be able to reuse the `IOrderingApi` interface as-is.
+    In this case we have chosen to prioritize cohesion over interface segregation by including all existing public methods of `OrderingApi` in our `IOrderingApi` interface.
+We will see the benefit of this choice when refactoring the next two screens, where we will be able to reuse the `IOrderingApi` interface as-is rather than polluting our app with many similar API-related interfaces.
+Our method names are already domain-appropriate since `OrderingApi` is an implementation we created.

 - In the `OrderingApi` class: implement the `IOrderingApi` interface.
 (Don't forget to add `@Override` annotations where appropriate.)